 Law Enforcement Torch Run

-Law Enforcement Torch Run (LETR)
+Join us for the Law Enforcement Torch Run June 1-3, 2022.

 What is the Law Enforcement Torch Run?

 The Law Enforcement Torch Run® (LETR) is the largest public awareness vehicle and grass-roots fundraiser for Special Olympics.
-Known honorably as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into the Opening Ceremony of local competitions, and into Special Olympics State, Provincial, National, Regional and World Games.
-Annually, more than 97,000 dedicated and compassionate law enforcement members carry the “Flame of Hope,” symbolizing courage and celebration of diversity uniting communities around the globe.
+Known honorably as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into the Opening Ceremony of local competitions, and into Special Olympics State, Provincial, National, Regional, and World Games.
+Annually, more than 109,000 dedicated and compassionate law enforcement members carry the “Flame of Hope,” symbolizing courage and celebration of diversity uniting communities around the globe.

 The man behind the first Torch Run in 1981 was Wichita, Kansas Police Chief Richard LaMunyon.
 He conceived the Torch Run as a way to involve local law enforcement personnel in the community and to support Special Olympics.
-The Torch Run was quickly adopted by the International Association of Chiefs of Police (IACP) now recognized as the founding law enforcement organization for the Law Enforcemet Torch Run for Special Olympics.
+The Torch Run was quickly adopted by the International Association of Chiefs of Police (IACP) now recognized as the founding law enforcement organization for the Law Enforcement Torch Run for Special Olympics.

 The Law Enforcement Torch Run in Connecticut